aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-16-How-Accurate-are-Fight-Odds.md

-The below graphs, analyzed in greater detail in a another post, showcase the relationship between the actual Probability of Victory of fighters and the Implied Probability of the fight odds that they were given.
+The below graphs, analyzed in greater detail in a another post, showcase the relationship between the actual Probability of Victory of fighters and the Adjusted Implied Probability of the fight odds that they were given.

 Compared to my another post, I added a couple graphs that allows us to look at the same data from a different perspective.
 I have added graphs